Introducing Purple Flowers Name | Small & Tall Purple Blooms

 Pest Control for Foliage and Blossoms

 Nothing’s worse than seeing your beautiful flowers get eaten up by pests.
-Aphids and spider mites are some of the most common culprits when it comes to purple flowers.
+Aphids and spider mites are some of the most common culprits when it comes to these flowers.
 You’ll notice tiny holes in the leaves or a sticky residue (yep, that’s aphid poop, sorry).
 A simple homemade solution of water and dish soap can help with that.
 Just spray it on, and the pests won’t stand a chance.

 Slugs can also be a problem, especially in moist areas.
 I’ve used crushed eggshells around the base of my plants to keep them away—it works surprisingly well!